ubccr/ccrdocs/pages/software/modules.md

 the software you need is not available, you [can ask our staff](building.md#software-build-requests) to install it for you or [do it yourself](building.md).

-!!!
-Warning "Legacy Software Environment Deprecated"
-    The `ccrsoft/legacy` software environment is now deprecated.
-Users are encourged to migrate workflows to the latest `ccrsoft/2023.01` release as soon as possible.
-More info [see here](releases.md).
-You can load the latest release by running:
-    ```
-    $ module load ccrsoft/2023.01
-    ```

 ## Using Modules